Chart Color Schemes

 Educational outcomes in Cranbourne fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.9%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common, at 11.3%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.6%).
-Trade and technical skills are prevalent, with 38.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.4%) and certificates (26.6%).
-Educational participation is high, with 31.6% of residents currently enrolled in formal education.
+Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.6%).
+Vocational credentials are prominent, with 38.0% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (26.6%).
+Educational participation is high, with 31.6% of residents currently enrolled in formal education, comprising 10.9% in primary, 8.0% in secondary, and 4.0% in tertiary education.

 Frequently Asked Questions - Education